 - Lifestyle and social elements

 - Love and emotional ties between parent and child

 - Parents’ ability to provide food, shelter, clothing and medical care

 - Child’s inclination if over age 12

-- Capacity and willingness of parent to nurture a good relationship between child and another parent
+- Capacity and willingness of the parent to nurture a good relationship between the child and another parent

 - Environmental stability

-- Family law practices are experienced in establishing a strong child custody case and arranging reasonable parent time schedules.
-These are the types of custody arrangements we can create:
+Family law practices are experienced in establishing a strong child custody case and arranging reasonable

 - Physical custody: The right of a parent to have a child with him or her.
 Most courts order joint physical custody, though the time-split is often different than 50/50.